vbackend/visual-backend/README.md

 npm start
 ```

 **Note:** Visual Backend requires a node.js version <=18.18.2.
 This is because with other versions, ts-node-esm doesn't work.
-As such, please configure your PATH such that the node binary points to a correct versio of node.
+As such, please configure your PATH such that the node binary points to a correct version of node.

 **Note:** Hosting & OpenAI usage is run on the Visual Backend server, and is therefore not available with a self-hosted copy of this tool.
 To learn how to host your Visual Backend project by yourself, [read the following](https://github.com/vbackend/visual-backend/blob/main/docs/HOW_IT_WORKS.md#deploying-your-project)